An equation is a statement that two expressions are equal. It may involve one or more variables.

 In the following Exercises, concentrate on writing an equation for the problem.
 Use the hints to help you solve the problems.

-A two-bedroom house costs $20,000 more than a one-bedroom house in the same neighborhood.
+A two-bedroom house costs $20,000 more than a condo in the same neighborhood.
 The two-bedroom house costs $405,000.
-How much does the one-bedroom house cost?
+How much does the condo cost?

 Step 1: Choose a variable for the unknown quantity.